-You will be the only QA in the team, do you see that as a problem?
+You will be the only QA on the team, do you see that as a problem?

-What software did you use to test apis - Depending on you experience, usual response would be POSTMAN, CURL, or even browser network tab (you can see all incoming and outgoing requests)
+What software did you use to test APIs - Depending on your experience, the usual response would be POSTMAN, CURL, or even the browser network tab (you can see all incoming and outgoing requests)

-What do you do when you get 500 error status code? - If I have access to api server I would check the logs.
-If not, I would chat with dev about it or simply create a ticket if its consistent issue and dev is not available
+What do you do when you get a 500 error status code? - If I have access to the API server I would check the logs.
+If not, I would chat with the dev about it or simply create a ticket if its a consistent issue and the dev is not available

 What did you use Postman for?
 What kind of API?